creationix/nstore/README.markdown

 A simple in-process key/value document store for node.js. nStore uses a safe append-only data format for quick inserts, updates, and deletes.
 Also a index of all documents and their exact location on the disk is stored in in memory for fast reads of any document.
 This append-only file format means that you can do online backups of the datastore using simple tools like rsync.
 The file is always in a consistent state.

+## Warning

+This library is still under development.
+There are bugs.
+APIs will change.
+Docs may be wrong.

+Keep in mind this is something I make in my free time and that's something I've had very little of lately thanks to my many other projects.
+I would love for someone with database and javascript smarts to partner with to make nStore super awesome.

 ## Setup

 All the examples assume this basic setup.
 Loading the database is async so there is a callback for when it's safe to query the database.